 Complete proteins are protein with high biological value because they contain all of the essential amino acids in sufficient amounts.
 Animal protein sources (meat, milk, eggs) are regarded as complete proteins.

 Incomplete proteins are proteins with lower biological value because they lack one or more of the essential amino acids.
 The essential amino acid in short supply is referred to as the ‘limiting amino acid’ as a deficiency over time can significantly impact your body’s ability to assemble complete proteins.
-It is therefore recommended that you mix your intake of proteins to correct deficiencies that may occur in any one source.
 Vegetable and plant protein sources are regarded as incomplete proteins.

 What are the benefits of the different protein foods we eat?